 Action 3.2.2: LCVA, with assistance of the County and relevant State agencies, should iInvestigate the feasibility of recharging area springs in order to support traditional agricultural uses of water resources in the planning area.

-Action 3.2.3 LCVA, with assistance of the County and relevant State agencies, should dDevelop an agricultural support program to help revitalize traditionally irrigated lands and agricultural activities such as small scale farming and ranching in the Planning Area.
+Action 3.2.3 LCVA, with assistance of the County and relevant State agencies, should dDevelop an agricultural support program to help revitalize traditionally irrigated lands and agricultural activities such as small-scale farming and ranching in the Planning Area.
 This will include educational outreach, skills training, and marketing assistance to support economically and environmentally viable farming practices for community members in the Planning Area.
 The program will also include educational outreach for appropriate scale gardening and landscaping in newer subdivision areas.

 Open Space